1978 slasher Halloween has a surprisingly old-school message: don’t smoke or have sex if you want to survive a serial killer…

-There isn’t a great deal of plot – or psychology – to unwrap.
-This first film tells us Myers is deranged, but we don’t know how or why, just that he’s capable of grotesque acts.
+The first film in the Halloween franchise tells us Myers is deranged, but we don’t know how or why, just that he’s capable of grotesque acts.

-After all Hannibal Lecter fillets one man alive and wears another guy’s face like a spa treatment (The Silence of the Lambs, 1992).
+After all, The Silence of the Lambs sees Hannibal Lecter fillet a man alive and wear another guy’s face like a spa treatment.
 The often schlocky scares and special effects in Halloween seem quite innocent in comparison.

-And arguably we’ve since lived through real-life trauma that takes the edge of most things.
+And arguably we’ve since lived through the real-life trauma of a pandemic, and that takes the edge of most things.